anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

   </video>
 </figure>

-The above animation shows what happens after we enter `conda install numpy`.
+The above video shows what happens after we enter the command `conda install numpy` in a terminal.
 But, where is the boolean logic involved here?
 Do you observe the list of other packages populated by `conda` that it wants to install?
 These are the packages that are kind of prerequisites for the `numpy` package to work properly and are called dependencies.
 A Boolean formula is used to determine this list of packages.
 Let us explore how the Boolean formula is leveraged here and if the task is as easy as it looks in the animation above.

 ## Scenario